 Metal or plastic parts with deep internal cavities (deep cavity) designs are often time-consuming and difficult to machine.
 Creating a cavity requires removing large amounts of material, which can lead to material waste and make it difficult to remove chips, or may require special processes (such as wire-cut EDM or Sink EDM) to achieve depth.
 These will cost you more money.

 Try to limit the depth of the pocket in your design to 4 times its length, with the ideal design depth being 2 to 3 times its diameter.
 4.

 Machined parts with too thin walls will take more time to machine because they are very fragile.
-Moreover, because they often vibrate or deform, it is not easy to maintain accurate tolerances.
-Slow machining, special techniques and high scrap rates make these thin-walled parts more expensive.
+Moreover, because they often vibrate or deform, it isn’t easy to maintain accurate tolerances.
+Slow machining, special techniques, and high scrap rates make these thin-walled parts more expensive.

 Thick-walled parts are more consistently machined and less expensive to machine.
 To keep machining prices low, avoid thin-walled designs with wall thicknesses greater than 0.8 mm for metal and 1.5 mm for plastic parts.